miya0001/wp-themeception/README.md

 ## What is it testing?

-* Captures waning and notice of PHP.
+* Captures wanings and notices of PHP.
 * Captures JavaScript errors.
+* Check no 404 images.
 * Gets tags from `style.css` and check those features are available in the theme.
+* Takes a screenshot.

 ### Supported tags